-The usual appeal sequence is the following: the person who made the decision > vice dean for academic affairs > Appeals Committee
+The usual appeal sequence is the following: the person who made the decision, followed by the vice dean for academic affairs, followed by the Appeals Committee

-According to the rules of procedure of the Appeals Committee, the committee may access any documents for the purpose of resolving the dispute, question the parties of the dispute and other persons related to the dispute and relevant employees of the university, and consult the Student Council, the Academic Affairs Committee and the student advisor.
-The Appeals Committee will inform the student within 21 days of filing the appeal about whether the appealed decision is
+According to the procedur of the Appeals Committee, the committee may access any documents for the purpose of resolving a dispute, question the parties to the dispute and other persons related to the dispute and relevant employees of the University, and consult the Student Council, the Academic Affairs Committee and the student advisor.
+The Appeals Committee will inform the student of its decision within 21 days of filing the appeal, saying whether the appeal has been

-With a good reason, the committee has the right to extend the term of hearing the appeal, informing the appellant of that.
-The decision of the Appeals Committee is not subject to appeal at the university.
+When there is good reason, the committee has the right to extend the term given to hear the appeal, informing the appellant of the extension.
+The decision of the Appeals Committee is not subject to appeal at the University.

-If you disagree with the vice dean’s decision regarding the establishment of or exemption from the tuition fee, you have the right to file a written appeal with the vice dean within seven days after the communication of the decision.
-The vice dean will send you a reasoned decision within seven days after the appeal is filed.
-If the vice dean refuses to revise the decision, you may file an appeal with the vice rector for academic affairs within seven days after the communication of the refusal to revise the decision.
-The vice rector for academic affairs will inform you within 14 days after the filing of the appeal about whether the appealed decision will be upheld or overruled and make a new decision regarding the same matter.
-This decision of the vice rector for academic affairs is not subject to appeal at the university.
+If you disagree with the vice dean’s decision regarding the establishment of, or exemption from, tuition fee, you have the right to file a written appeal with the vice dean within seven days of the communication of the decision.
+The vice dean will send you a reasoned decision within seven days of the appeal being filed.
+If the vice dean refuses to revise the decision, you may file an appeal with the vice rector for academic affairs within seven days of the communication of the refusal to revise the decision.
+The vice rector for academic affairs will inform you within 14 days of filing the appeal whether the decision will be upheld or overruled and will make a new decision on the matter.
+The decision of the vice rector for academic affairs is not subject to appeal at the University.